 Boston Fern Humidity Needs

-Bathrooms or kitchens naturally provide higher humidity levels.
-Yellow tips on the fronds signal that your plant needs more moisture, so you’ll need extra misting sessions.
+Obviously, bathrooms or kitchens have higher humidity levels.
+Yellow tips on the fronds indicate your plant requires more moisture, meaning extra misting sessions are necessary.

 Parlor Palm